odiseoteam/SyliusReportPlugin/README.md

 Now supporting Sylius 1.4+ and Symfony 4.

+#### Premium features!
+Do you want advanced features?
+Take a look at our [Report Plus Plugin](https://odiseo.com.ar/plugins-and-bundles/premium/sylius-report-plus-plugin), an extended version of this one.

 ### Architecture

 Basically you have a **DataFetcherInterface** and **RendererInterface** interfaces.
 The first one defines how to fetch the **Data**